naver/egjs-flicking/docs/docs/api/Flicking.md

 ### prepend
 `prepend(element)`<br/>
-Add new panels before the first panel.
+Add new panels before the first panel
 This will increase index of panels after by the number of panels added

-**Kind**: instance method of [Flicking](#Flicking) **Returns**: `Array&lt;Panel&gt;` - An array of prepended panels추가된 패널들의 배열
+**Kind**: instance method of [Flicking](#Flicking) **Returns**: [Array&lt;Panel&gt;](#Panel) - An array of prepended panels추가된 패널들의 배열
 **Throws**:

 - [FlickingError](#FlickingError) [ERROR_CODE.NOT_ALLOWED_IN_FRAMEWORK](#Constants.ERROR_CODE) if called on frameworks (React, Angular, Vue...)